FDelporte/FXGLSystemMonitoring/blog.md

 ## Conclusion

-Yes I know, something similar could be done with the magnificent [TilesFX library of Gerrit Grunwald](https://github.com/HanSolo/tilesfx) but we deliberately took another approach to show you how you can create visualization components with JavaFX and FXGL yourself.
-Combined with the right libraries for JsonB and Paho, Java proves again that very powerful applications can be created with minimal code which is easy to read and extend.
+It should be noted that something similar could be done with the magnificent [TilesFX library by Gerrit Grunwald](https://github.com/HanSolo/tilesfx) but we deliberately took another approach to show you how you can create visualization components with JavaFX and FXGL yourself.
+Combined with the right libraries for JsonB and Paho, Java proves, yet again, that very powerful applications can be created with minimal code which is easy to read and extend.

 As this is just a proof-of-concept, there is still a lot of room for improvement...
 Just a few ideas:

 * Indicate devices which haven't sent data in the last X seconds and turn the view background to red
 * Combine multiple values on the chart
-* Provide additional info on the expanded view
+* Provide additional info inside the expanded view
-* ...

-Feel free to use this project as a starting-point or as inspiration, but please share what you have created!
+Feel free to use this project as a starting point or as an inspiration, but please share what you have created!